zodiacg/awesome.rc/vicious/README.md

 - Arguments (per platform):
   * Linux: takes battery ID as an argument, i.e. `"BAT0"`
   * FreeBSD: takes optional battery ID as an argument, i.e. `"batt"` or `"0"`
-- Returns (per platform):
+- Returns:
-  * Linux: returns 1st value as state of requested battery, 2nd as charge level in percent, 3rd as remaining (charging or discharging) time and 4th as the wear level in percent
-  * FreeBSD: see Linux, but there's is 5th value for the present dis-/charge rate in Watt.
+  * Returns 1st value as state of requested battery, 2nd as charge level in percent, 3rd as remaining (charging or discharging) time, 4th as the wear level in percent and 5th value for the present dis-/charge rate in Watt.

 **vicious.widgets.cpu**